rsksmart/devportal-1.0/content/rsk-devportal/develop/tutorials/ethereum-devs/setup-truffle-oz.md

 - `test/`: Directory for test files to test your contracts and scripts.
 - `hardhat.config.js`: Hardhat's configuration file.

+Note: Since Hardhat version `2.22.0` Hardhat Toolbox adds `Hardhat Ignition` as the default deployment system.
+It replaces the folder `scripts/` for `ignition/`.
+Hardhat Ignition is a declarative system for deploying smart contracts on Ethereum.
+It enables you to define smart contract instances you want to deploy, and any operation you want to run on them.

 ### Install OpenZeppelin Contracts

 OpenZeppelin Contracts is a library of secure and community-reviewed smart contracts for Ethereum and other EVM and eWASM blockchains.
 To install OpenZeppelin Contracts in your project, use the following command: